agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 2. **Azure AI Video Indexer**, which you can use to detect and identify faces in a video.
 3. **Azure AI Face**, which offers pre-built algorithms that can detect, recognize, and analyze faces.
 Of these, Face offers the widest range of facial analysis capabilities.

+There are some considerations that can help improve the accuracy of the detection in the images:
+1. Image format - supported images are JPEG, PNG, GIF, and BMP.
+2. File size - 6 MB or smaller.
+3. Face size range - from 36 x 36 pixels up to 4096 x 4096 pixels.
+Smaller or larger faces will not be detected.
+4. Other issues - face detection can be impaired by extreme face angles, extreme lighting, and occlusion (objects blocking the face such as a hand). you can use **Vision Studio** to explore the capabilities of Azure AI Vision.

 **Responsible AI use**
 To support Microsoft's Responsible AI Standard, Azure AI Face and Azure AI Vision have a Limited Access policy.